EchoUtopia/zerror/Readme.md

 ```

-then you can do many fantastic things:
+and you can do many other fantastic things:

 you can return http code predefined by error def in web request, or return corresponding grpc code in grpc request